ajsb85/player.hoti/readme.txt

 = Can't play my tracks on my iphone, ipad or ipod? =

 Soundcloud has just released a html5 player.
 It's currently in it's beta version, which means that there might be bugs.
-Soundcloud is gold give you the option to use the html5 player but it's either flash all flash or all html5 for now.
+Hotï Player give you the option to use the html5 player but it's either flash all flash or all html5 for now.

 = How can I use the shortcode manually? =